 Life Weigh Bariatrics

 Because of the hyperkalemia, Kathryn went into cardiac arrest.
-A subsequent medical error occurred when it took 12 minutes for the hospital personnel to shock her heart after it had arrested.
-The plaintiff suffered a lack of oxygen during that event, causing significant brain damage and extensive weakness in both of her legs.
+A subsequent medical error occurred when it took 12 minutes for the hospital personnel to shock her heart after it had been arrested.

 Surgical Errors During Gastric Bypass Procedures: A Common Problem

-Contact a Chicago Medical Malpractice Attorney from Rosenfeld Injury Lawyers to discuss any legal questions you might have.
+Contact a Chicago medical malpractice attorney from Rosenfeld Injury Lawyers to discuss legal questions for a bariatric surgery lawsuit.